Ruth retired as Chief Medical Officer for Wales in 2016 after nearly 4 years in the post.

 - Unit Trusts only

 - Liverpool College Foundation – Member

-- Ramblers Cymru - Member and Honorary President north Wales area and member of Welsh Council Exec Committee
+- Ramblers Cymru - Honorary President north Wales area and member of Welsh Council Exec Committee

 - Harthill Allotment society